DrTimothyAldenDavis/SuiteSparse/README.md

                 author: Tim Davis

     SLIP_LU     solves sparse linear systems in exact arithmetic.
-                Requires the GNU GMP and MPRF libraries.
+                Requires the GNU GMP and MPFR libraries.

     AMD         approximate minimum degree ordering.
 This is the built-in AMD function in MATLAB.